PhD (Queensland University of Technology), BA (Hons) (Queensland University of Technology), LLB (James Cook Uni. of North Qld)

 - which legal mechanisms best identify cases of child sexual abuse (duties to report suspected cases, and reporter education);

-- how the concept of “child sexual abuse” should be defined;
+- how the concept of “child sexual abuse” should be defined and measured;

 - why statutes of limitation should not apply to civil lawsuits for injuries caused by sexual abuse, including by institutional defendants;

-- the national prevalence and associated outcomes of child maltreatment.
+- the national prevalence and associated health outcomes of all forms of child abuse and neglect;

 Australian Child Maltreatment Study